 Interns Needed for Upcoming Semester

 The Washington Report on Middle East Affairs magazine is now accepting applications for its internship program.
-Our publishing office and bookstore is located near the Dupont Circle Metro stop in Adams Morgan in Washington, DC.
-Interns do not receive an hourly wage but they are paid for articles and photographs published in the Washington Report.
-They will:
+Our publishing office and bookstore are located near the Dupont Circle Metro stop in Adams Morgan in Washington, DC.
+Interns do not receive an hourly wage but they are paid for articles and photographs published in the Washington Report on Middle East Affairs.
+We offer the opportunity to:

-- Hone people and research skills as they speak to readers and potential subscribers seeking information.
+- Hone people and research skills by speaking to readers and potential subscribers seeking information.

 - Send sample copies of our magazine to universities or conferences throughout North America and to individuals who will distribute magazines at meetings.

-- Other projects may include assisting our Webmaster, data entry and organizing our extensive photo archives and library.
+- Other projects may include assisting our Webmaster with social media, data entry and organizing our extensive photo archives and library.

-- Work 40 hours a week or part-time usually during regular working hours (weekends only when there is a conference or demonstration).
+- Work a flexible schedule of 40 hours a week or part-time usually during regular working hours (weekends only when there is a conference or protest).

-- A cover letter addressed to Delinda Hanley explaining why you would like to work as an intern at the Washington Report.
+- A cover letter addressed to Intern Coordinator explaining why you would like to work as an intern at the Washington Report on Middle East Affairs,.

 - Resume including education, work experience, and extra-curricular involvement.